99Mallman/99Mallman.github.io/GES486_Lab6/index.md

-# Comparison of Population Below the Poverty Level and Median Gross Rent of Baltimore City Tracts
+#  Percent Change of Median Gross Rent and Populaiton Under the Poverty Level for Baltimore City Tracts - 2014 to 2019

 ## Collecting the Data: